chuanconggao/extratools/docs/functions/recttools.md

 - The returning order of each sub-rectangle is considered its ID.
 It is utilized by [`locatebyid`](#locatebyid), [`locatebypos`](#locatebypos), [`locatebypoint`](#locatebypoint), and [`heatmap`](#heatmap).

+!!! tip
+    From the rectangle ID, you can easily get the position tuple `pos, col = divmod(rectid, cols)`.

 ![`grid`](recttools/grid.svg)

 ``` python